STUDENT WELLBEING

 SUBJECT TEACHERS

-Every year group has a Guidance Learning and Support officer based in pastoral offices for most of the day.
-GLSOs are the first point of contact for parents and carers if they have any queries to raise, but their roles are entirely wellbeing focused, so they are available every break and lunchtime, before and after school to speak to students should they have any concerns to raise.
+Every year group has a Family Liaison Officer based in pastoral offices for most of the day.
+FLOs are the first point of contact for parents and carers if they have any queries to raise, but their roles are entirely wellbeing focused, so they are available every break and lunchtime, before and after school to speak to students should they have any concerns to raise.

 HEADS OF LEARNING AND SKILLS